Academic Programs at the Kent School of Social Work

 Social work is a profession concerned with the prevention and amelioration of social problems and the enhancement of the quality of human life.
 Social workers achieve these goals through direct practice with individuals, families, groups, and community organizations; advocacy; social planning; social policy analysis and formulation; research; and administration.
 Social work practice helps people mobilize their resources to deal with present circumstances and to enlarge their prospects for the future.
 Since problems of the individual cannot be seen in any meaningful way in isolation from the broad social and community context in which they occur, social work also takes a leadership role in bringing about institutional and social change.

 The Kent School of Social Work degree programs lead to a Bachelor of Social Work (BSW), Master of Science in Social Work (MSSW), and a Doctor of Philosophy in Social Work (PhD).
-Our MSSW program has eight optional specializations in social work, dual degree opportunities and enriching opportunities in field education.
+Our MSSW program has seven optional specializations in social work, dual degree opportunities and enriching opportunities in field education.

 Additionally, the Master of Science in Couple and Family Therapy Program is the only COAMFTE-accredited program located in a School of Social Work, Ranked in the Top 20 MFT programs in the country by Online Psychology Degrees.
 MSCFT/MSSW Dual Degree option is now available.